vertyll/rust-console-projects/README.md

 # Rust Console Projects

-Ten projekt zawiera implementacje popularnych narzędzi konsolowych Unix napisanych w języku Rust.
+This project contains implementations of popular Unix console tools written in the Rust programming language.

 ## Zaimplementowane narzędzia

-- cat - wyświetla zawartość plików
+- cat - displays file contents
-- clap - narzędzie do parsowania argumentów linii poleceń
+- clap - command line argument parsing tool
-- echo - wyświetla podane argumenty
+- echo - displays given arguments
-- tail - wyświetla końcowe linie pliku
+- tail - displays the end lines of a file
-- wc - zlicza linie, słowa i znaki w pliku
+- wc - counts lines, words, and characters in a file

-Projekt zawiera implementacje narzędzi konsolowych oraz REST backend postgres.
-Kod jest pokryty testami.
+The project includes implementations of console tools and a REST backend with PostgreSQL.
+The code is covered by tests.